turingschool/curriculum-site/module1/lessons/js-party.md

 // "I am groggy." would print to the console
 ```

-Here's an example of an if/else if/else conditionals in JavaScript:
+Here's an example of an if/else if/else conditional in JavaScript:
 ```js
 function findLocation(nextLocation) {
   if (nextLocation === "home") {